OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 ## Examples of open source

 Linux is probably the most widely known example of open source.
 An Operating System (OS) is software that is designed to provide a platform for other software.
 Linux is one such operating system.
 Linux is everywhere.
-It is incorporated into almost every major computing system, including super computers, stock exchange servers, Internet servers, smartphones using the Android software stack, consumer electronics products, automobiles, and industrial equipment.
+It is incorporated into almost every major computing system, including supercomputers, stock exchange servers, Internet servers, smartphones using the Android software stack, consumer electronics products, automobiles, and industrial equipment.
 Linux supports a large portion of the world’s core technological infrastructure.

 Linux has been developed through the collaboration of tens of thousands of developers from around the world.
 Linux development continues actively every day.
 Anyone can freely use, modify and distribute Linux, provided they abide by the conditions of the license that the Linux developers have chosen.
 It is very important that companies that use Linux understand and comply with the license terms for Linux.